brettbuddin/rune/README.md

 Rune
 ===================

-Generates an Application's signature based on the following algorithm:
+Generates an signature based on the following algorithm:

 * Alphabetize all POST fields
 * Concatinate the key and value of each POST field to eachother, concatinate each